zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 # Connect To Database

-Before we connect to database, I want to show more issues that without Database.
+Before we connect to database, I want to show more issues of that without Database.

 ```json
 [